CakeWithWater/MSBD2122/Object detection on AKS/README.md

 # Object Detection on AKS

 Team members:
-* CHEUNG Ka Sing
-* WU Rinigong
-* ZHU Huanqi

 Canvas Group:
 * 10

 ## Contributions
-* CHEUNG Ka Sing:
-  Coordinator; Owner and manager of Kubernetes cluster; Designer of overall application architecture; Developer of image processing backend; Manager of deployment and usage of infrastructure (Apache Airflow, Open FaaS, Redis)

-* WU Rinigong

-  Team member; Collaborator of Kubernetes cluster; Presentation and report participator; Video editor; Manager of deployment and usage of infrastructure (PostgreSQL)

-* ZHU Huanqi

-  Developer of Vue frontend website, nginx docker image, backend program and corresponding docker image; Presentation and report participator;  Manager of deployment and usage of infrastructure (Frontend and part of Backend)

 ## Main tools used (other than Docker)
 - kubectl (https://kubernetes.io/docs/tasks/tools/#kubectl)